-Today’s solid wood shutters are typically made of basswood, which is a lightweight material that ensures a consistent color and a tight grain that is both resistant to moisture and accepts common household paint or stains easily.
+Today’s solid wood shutters are typically made of basswood, which is a lightweight material that ensures consistent color and a tight grain that is both resistant to moisture and accepts common household paint or stains easily.
 However, there are exotic wood options such as bamboo, mahogany, cherry, etc.

 Modern engineered wood shutters are constructed using common wood strands and fibers that have been bonded together in an innovative process.
-The result is a composite unit that is both tougher and straighter than natural wood shutters.
+A result is a composite unit that is both tougher and straighter than natural wood shutters.
 Most come prefinished with a smooth or wood-grain finish out of the box.

 Polywood is a common alternative to natural wood shutters.
 The material is made using recyclable synthetics that come engineered and reinforced for increased durability and stability.
 These types of shutters are renowned for being highly energy efficient.
 Furthermore, the surface is baked on, an innovative process that increases durability and prevents chipping, cracks, and warping.